kgunadhi/DiscountDiscover/README.md

     * View and change preferences
 * Stream - Nearby Stores
     * User can see a list of all stores within a certain radius that fit their preferences
+* Map View
+    * Stores with deals are marked
 * Detail - Deals
     * Get deals from database or API
 * Settings